Flevy Management Insights Q&A

 David Tang | Core Competence

-This article provides a detailed response to: How can we leverage our core competencies to gain a competitive edge in the market?
-For a comprehensive understanding of Core Competence, we also include relevant case studies for further reading and links to Core Competence best practice resources.
+This article provides a detailed response to: How Can We Leverage Core Competencies to Gain Competitive Advantage?
+[Complete Guide] For a comprehensive understanding of Core Competence, we also include relevant case studies for further reading and links to Core Competence templates.

 Reading time: 4 minutes